ElektraInitiative/libelektra/src/plugins/process/README.md

 ```
 Child > Parent

-ELEKTRA_STDIOPROC ACK v1
+ELEKTRA_PROCESS ACK v1
 (name)
 [contract]
 ```

 Here `(name)` is the module name the child uses.
-This will be used to replace `stdioproc` in the contract of the plugin.
+This will be used to replace `process` in the contract of the plugin.
-The `[contract]` keyset must contain the `infos` keys, which will be used replace the ones at the top of this README and the ones in `stdioproc.c`.
+The `[contract]` keyset must contain the `infos` keys, which will be used replace the ones at the top of this README and the ones in `process.c`.
 It must also contain `exports/_` keys for every operation that is implemented by the child.
-All keys in `[contract]` should be below `system:/elektra/modules/stdioproc`.
+All keys in `[contract]` should be below `system:/elektra/modules/process`.
 The parent will rename these keys appropriately.

 A child that implements all operations should include these keys (in addition to the relevant `infos` keys):

 ```
-system:/elektra/modules/stdioproc/exports/open = 1
+system:/elektra/modules/process/exports/open = 1
-system:/elektra/modules/stdioproc/exports/close = 1
+system:/elektra/modules/process/exports/close = 1
-system:/elektra/modules/stdioproc/exports/get = 1
+system:/elektra/modules/process/exports/get = 1
-system:/elektra/modules/stdioproc/exports/set = 1
+system:/elektra/modules/process/exports/set = 1
 ```

 After this initial handshake, the child should simply wait for further requests from the parent.